ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 See [IPFS Glossary](https://docs.ipfs.tech/concepts/glossary/#bootstrap-node).

-A new node trying to join the IPFS network, i.e. trying to bootstrap, will:
+A new node trying to join the "[public IPFS DHT](https://github.com/ipfs/ipfs/discussions/473)", i.e. trying to bootstrap, will:

 1. Connect to its (pre-) configured bootstrap nodes.
 2. Run some variation of the [Kademlia bootstrap process](https://github.com/libp2p/specs/tree/master/kad-dht#bootstrap-process) which boils down to iteratively: